kivy/python-for-android/docs/source/android.rst

     print bs.get_purchased_items()
     {'org.kivy.gopremium': {'qt: 1}}

 #.
-You'll receive all the notification about the billing process in the callback.
+You'll receive all the notifications about the billing process in the callback.

 #.
 Last step, create your application with `--with-billing $BILLING_PUBKEY`::